Airdrie86/Hangman/README.md

 # Credits
 * Code Institute for the deployment terminal
 * Stackoverview
-* Wikipedia for the details of the Hanfman game
+* Wikipedia for the details of the Hangman game